Koko (novel): Plot summary

-Michael, Conor, Beevers, Underhill, and Maggie deduce that the killer is Victor Spitalny, a member of the platoon who vanished in Bangkok following the death of another soldier, Manny Dengler, after the war.
-Michael, Underhill and Maggie travel to Milwaukee and speak to Spitalny's parents.
+The group, now including Maggie, deduce that the killer is Victor Spitalny, a member of the platoon who vanished in Bangkok following the death of another soldier, Manny Dengler, after the war.
+Poole, Underhill and Maggie travel to Milwaukee and speak to Spitalny's parents.
 Learning that he and Dengler went to school together, they speak to several of their old classmates.
-Michael learns from one of them that Dengler was physically and sexually abused by his parents.
-From this, Michael realizes that Dengler assumed Spitalny's identity after murdering him and is the killer they are chasing.
+Poole learns from one of them that Dengler was physically and sexually abused by his parents.
+From this, he realizes that Dengler assumed Spitalny's identity after murdering him and is the killer they are chasing.
 When the group returns to New York, Underhill is arrested thanks to an anonymous tip to police by Beevers, who wants to capture the killer alone and take all the credit for himself.
-He is let go when Michael shares his findings with the arresting officer.
+Underhill is released when Poole shares his findings with the arresting officer.

 The group tracks Beevers and Dengler to Chinatown, but split up when they realize the police are trailing them.
-Michael, Conor, and Underhill find Beevers, who has been captured and bound by Dengler.
+Poole, Linklater and Underhill find Beevers, who has been captured and bound by Dengler.
 Dengler smashes a lightbulb, throwing the group into darkness as the police begin to negotiate for their release.
-Dengler stabs Michael and Underhill, and takes Underhill's jacket so that he can easily pass for Underhill himself in the dim light.
-After Michael alerts the police that he is not Underhill, Dengler murders one of the officers and escapes.
+Dengler stabs Poole and Underhill, and takes Underhill's jacket so that he can easily pass for Underhill himself in the dim light.
+After Poole alerts the police that he is not Underhill, Dengler murders one of the officers and escapes.
 He flees to Honduras and is never heard from again.
-Underhill narrates the end of the story, and imagines Dengler's first few days in Honduras and the constant anxiety that would come with them.
+Underhill narrates the end of the story, imagining Dengler's first few days in Honduras and the constant anxiety that would come with them.